Upcoming Events

 Virtual

 In this series of virtual trainings, Sheri Roberge, ("Ace of SEIS"), and John Fischer, ("FAPE Guy"), will provide a page by page interactive presentation about writing effective, legal, and error free IEPs.
 Typically, one page will be covered during each episode.
-This Episode covers the Services page.
+This Episode covers Parent Consent, Notes, and Emergency Circumstances.
 The link to participate will be sent the morning of the training.

 Read More >>